reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 :::info Prerequisites

 - Familiarity with key Redux terms and concepts like "actions", "reducers", "store", and "dispatching".
-(See **[Part 2](./part-2-concepts-data-flow.md)** for explanations of these terms.)
+(See **[Part 2: Redux Concepts and Data Flow](./part-2-concepts-data-flow.md)** for explanations of these terms.)

 :::